InteropIO/js-examples/README.md

 Application which creates the *ExampleContext* context and changes it every second.
 ### Subscriber
 Application which listens for changes in *ExampleContext* and visualizes it.

+## Streaming example
+Basic example which listens for a stream and logs the received data